AidanBugs/Obsidian/Google Drive/CWRU/In Progress/CSDS302 - Discrete Mathematics/Set Theories & Stuffs.md

 - Ex:
 	- A2 = { x 𝜖 Z | 1 < x < 3 }
 	- A2. { 2 }
+One set X another set creates a coordinate system
 - A x B = { (a,b) | a 𝜖 A, b 𝜖 B }
 - | A x B | = m n |A| = m |B| = n